Skip to content

 expressiveCode.terminalWindowFallbackTitle

-# Create a development profile
+# Create a development profile that references the remote bundles

 ctxloom profile create go-dev \

--b go-development \
+-b community/go-development \

 -d "Go development environment"